No Products in the Cart

 Another way to beat the heat, which applies to some (but not all) dogs, is grooming.
 Getting your dog's fur cut short can help cool them down during spring and summer.
 But this is only an option for certain breeds, so it's best to consult a vet or research if your dog could benefit from a summer cut.
 Other breeds need their fur to trap air close to their skin and keep it the same temperature as their ideal body temperature.
 So cutting certain dogs' fur too short can increase the risk of heatstroke and sunburn.
 It's also recommended you use sunscreen made for dogs on breeds with short or light-colored fur as they have a higher risk of sunburn.
 In addition, hairless breeds require the use of sunscreen for dogs.

 Pro Tip: Canine sunscreens can be useful for more exposed body parts like the nose, abdomen and groin.

 This is a pretty well-known thing, but important to repeat: never leave your dog alone in a hot car.
-Cars can quickly reach dangerous levels of heat, easily becoming 20 degrees warmer than temperatures outside.
+Cars can quickly reach dangerous levels of heat, easily becoming 20 degrees warmer than the temperature outside.
 And leaving the windows open isn't enough to cool the car down to safe temperatures.
 If you have tasks at places that don't allow dogs, it's best to keep your pup at home or take him to daycare.

-It's aways a good idea to be prepared, just in case, and knowing the signs of heatstroke can save lives.
+It's always a good idea to be prepared, just in case, and knowing the signs of heatstroke can save lives.
 If you see your dog excessively panting without resolution, it can indicate heatstroke.
 Other signs include dark red or purple tongue, difficulty breathing, glazed eyes, rapid heartbeat and vomiting.